-The Financial Statements provides a breakdown of the Company's general and administration expenses for the year.
-General and administration expenses for the fourth quarter of the current year of \$239,000 were consistent with the prior year of \$242,000.
-A breakdown of general and administration expenses for the fourth quarter of the current year and prior year is as follows:
+The Financial Statements provides a breakdown of the Company's general and administration expenses for the period ended September 20, 2022.
+General and administration expenses for the six months ended September 30 increased over the same period of the prior year.
+A breakdown of general and administration expenses for the six months ended September 30 of the current year and prior year is as follows: